-- risk review and identification exercises conducted at the business units and departments, to review the existing risks in the risk register and to identify new risks that may have emerged; - business continuity/contingency plans were tested during the financial year under review.
-The procedures were fine-tuned and enhanced for improvements further to the post mortem briefings held; - CSAs carried out by the various business units, which questionnaires were revised for applicability and completeness; and - a Crisis Management exercise was conducted by the risk management department on 21 February 2011.
+- risk review and identification exercises conducted at the business units and departments, to review the existing risks in the risk register and to identify new risks that may have emerged: - business continuity/contingency plans were tested during the financial year under review.
+The procedures were fine-tuned and enhanced for improvements further to the post mortem briefings held; - CSAs carried out by the various business units, which questionnaires were revised for applicability and completeness.